chrisant996/clink/docs/clink.md

   - Apply color to input text.
   - Customise the prompt.
   - Perform actions before or after the user gets to edit each input line.
-  - Provide new custom commands that can be bound to keys via the <a href="#luakeybindings">luafunc: key macro syntax</a>.
+  - Provide new custom commands that can be bound to keys via the [luafunc: key macro syntax](#luakeybindings).
 - Often scripts will also define some functions and variables for use by itself and/or other scripts.

 The following sections describe these in more detail and show some examples.